 A view towards north shows more of the Arab houses, and the ruins of the Synagogue which are now under reconstruction (using a large yellow crane).

 The magnificent Synagogue was a double-story structure, built out of black hewn (cut) basalt stone.
 Its sizes are 18.8M x 16.8M x 12M high.
-It is dated to the Byzantine period (5-6th C AD).
+It is dated to the Byzantine period (5-6th century AD).
 The roof above the second floor was made of tiles.
 A vault was found under the floor and was probably used to store old scrolls.

 The photo below shows the ruins of the synagogue, with the heavy yellow crane still working on the reconstruction.